Last updated: ET

 Russian authorities have increased general security measures in Moscow and other large cities.

 Crime against foreigners is a serious problem.
 Harassment and assaults are prevalent, particularly against foreigners of Asian and African descent.
-Some victims have died.
+Some victims have died as a result of assaults.
 Foreigners in the areas to which we advise against all travel are particularly vulnerable.
-Several journalists and local aid personnel have been killed or kidnapped.
+Several journalists and foreign aid personnel working in Russia have been killed or kidnapped.
 Criminals have targeted and destroyed well-marked aid convoys.
 Exercise extreme caution in crowds and open markets.

-Pickpocketing and robberies occur frequently and are often committed by groups of children and teenagers.
-Criminals use various techniques to distract the victims, including by distracting their victims with requests for help.
+Petty crime, such as pickpocketing and purse snatching, occurs frequently and is often committed by groups of children and teenagers.
+Criminals use various techniques to distract the victims, including requests for help.
 In such situations, walk away quickly.
-Preferred targets for criminals include:
+Preferred areas for criminals include:

 - underground walkways